-Ithaca lettuce plants are an open pollinated crisphead lettuce cultivar developed by Dr. Minotti of Cornell University, Ithaca, New York.
+Ithaca lettuce plants are an open pollinated, crisphead lettuce cultivar developed by Dr. Minotti of Cornell University, in Ithaca, New York.
 Ithaca produces typical iceberg tightly wrapped heads about 5.5 inches (13 cm.) across that stay firm and crisp.

 How to Grow Ithaca Lettuce

 Ithaca lettuce can be grown in USDA zones 3-9 in full sun and well-drained, fertile soil.
 Sow seeds directly outside after all danger of frost has passed and soil temperatures have warmed, or start seeds indoors a few weeks prior to transplanting outdoors.

 Sow seeds about 1/8 inch (3 mm.) deep.
 Seeds should germinate in 8-10 days.
 Thin seedlings when the first true set of leaves appear.
 Cut the thinning rather than pulling it out to avoid disrupting nearby roots of adjacent seedlings.
 If transplanting seedlings grown inside, harden them off over the course of a week.

 Plants should be spaced 5-6 inches (12.5-15 cm.) apart in rows that are 12-18 inches (30.5-45.5 cm.) apart.